OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

    It takes a few minutes to create the project and add all the supporting files.

-4. In the **cmd** prompt, run `gulp serve-static`, as shown below.
+4. After the project is created, run `gulp serve-static` in the **cmd** prompt, as shown below.
+This will start the Gulp web server.

    ```
 C:\your-local-path\onenote add-in\> gulp serve-static
    ```
+   The server is available when you see the `Finished 'serve-static' ...` entry in the window.
+Keep this window open while you're running the add-in.

 5. Install the Gulp web server's self-signed certificate as a trusted certificate.
-You only need to do this the first time you're running the server for add-in projects on your computer.
+You only need to do this one time on your computer for add-in projects created with the Yeoman Office generator.

    a.
 In a browser, navigate to the hosted add-in page.
 By default, this is the same URL that's in your manifest: